Maestro Enrico Cecchetti

 How can you recognise a Cecchetti Trained Dancer?

-A dancer trained in the Cecchetti Method dances with co-ordination and control, purity of line and can move with astonishing speed or measured lyricism.
-They are able to change planes and directions without difficulty and always with musicality and a sense of the innate joy of dancing.
+A dancer trained in the Cecchetti Method dances with co-ordination and control, purity of line and can move with speed or measured lyricism.
+They are musical, can use gesture and readily adapt to all other kinds of dancing.

 Who was Enrico Cecchetti?

 Maestro Cav.
 Enrico Cecchetti (1850-1928, Italy) was a brilliant dancer and Master Teacher.
 He danced throughout Europe and became Ballet Master and teacher at the Imperial Theatre St. Petersburg (now the Maryinsky) under Marius Petipa.
 He taught Anna Pavlova privately before becoming the Ballet Master and Mime for Diaghilev’s Ballets Russes.

 How did the Cecchetti Method come to be taught in England?